vercel-labs/react-on-the-edge/Readme.md

 # React on the Edge

-This project implements [`sveltekit-on-the-edge`](https://sveltekit-on-the-edge.vercel.app/) but on top of React.
+[`sveltekit-on-the-edge`](https://sveltekit-on-the-edge.vercel.app/) but on top of React.
+It uses `esbuild` for bundling and [Vercel Edge Functions](https://vercel.com/edge) for SSR.

-It uses `esbuild` for bundling and the Vercel [Build Output API](https://vercel.com/docs/build-output-api/v3) to deploy the result as a [Vercel Edge Function](https://vercel.com/edge).
+This example is for framework builders and advanced usage of the low-level Vercel [Build Output API](https://vercel.com/docs/build-output-api/v3).
+If you're looking to develop a React application with dynamic Edge capabilities, we recommend [Next.js Middleware](https://nextjs.org/docs/advanced-features/middleware) and [Vercel Edge Functions](https://vercel.com/edge).

 ## How to use